boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/radial-gauge.md

 #### Gauge Type
 Allows you to switch the widget view from the Half Circle type to Horse Shoe type or Full circular gauge or vice versa.
 The default type is `Horse Shoe`.

-#### Minimum value
+#### Minimum Value
-Allows you change the minimum value of the gauge.
-This option will be in disabled state, when you configure the column to start value in the data configuration panel.
+Allows you to change the minimum value of the gauge.
+This option will be in a disabled state when you configure the column to start value in the data configuration panel.

-#### Maximum value
+#### Maximum Value
-Allows you change the maximum value of the gauge.
-This option will be in disabled state, when you configure the column to end value in the data configuration panel.
+Allows you to change the maximum value of the gauge.
+This option will be in a disabled state when you configure the column to end value in the data configuration panel.

 #### Enable Animation
 You can enable the animation for gauge by setting this property to true.
 The default value of this property is false.